danshort/danshort.github.io/src/index.md

 Give me plenty of heads up, as I’ll be doing the same for you.

+You can count on me to advocate for your work in all directions.
+I’ll make sure your progress and goals are visible at the C-level and well-communicated across adjacent teams, including product, support, and peer engineering groups alike.
+Effective cross-functional communication is critical to how we partner with GTM, Sales, Partnerships, and Product Marketing.
+These teams need clear, timely updates on what we're building, changing, and shipping, because their success depends on ours.

 I also want to make sure that everyone is communicating, async, a lot.
 All conversations around the work should default to public spaces and only be moved into a private space if the conversation is disruptive to other processes or may cause confusion for people outside of a smaller group.

 ### Curiosity and “Always Learning”